lakshmankumar12/nixPowerToolNotes/bashNotes.md

 exec 4<>filename  # open for both reading/writing

-# redirection pattern: target>&source
+# redirection pattern: exec source>&target
-#   post that operation, anything sent to target-fd will appear on source-fd
+#   post that operation, source(-fd) is duplicated to target(-fd)
+#   if source-fd is so far non-existant it will be created anew
+#   if source-fd was pointing to something before this, it is now
-#   Note that target-fd appears unavailable after this.
+#                           unavailable via source after this.
+#   If you omit the exec, then the effect is only for this one command

 echo "foo" 2>&1   # writes stderr to stdout echo "foo" 1>&2   # rare: writes stdout into stderr

-# supress all output /errors ..
+# suppress all output /errors ..
 Order is important
 ls /badfile > /dev/null 2>&1